14113/hello_bar/README.md

 ![](https://dl.dropbox.com/u/555540/hello_bar.png)

-You can show it a specific time, inform users about news on the web and measure all clicks.
+You can show message in a specific time, inform users about news on the web and measure all clicks.

 Install with the asset pipeline (Rails 3.1+, asset pipeline enabled)
 --------------------------------------------------------------------